LefseTime/Sheepy-Clean/README.md

 # Sheepy Clean
-A website for a small local business selling felted soaps made from local sheep wool and sheep milk.
+A front end website for a small local business selling felted soaps made from local sheep wool and sheep milk.
+Focus on simplicity and vanilla technologies, as the business owner has some experience with basic coding and would like to be able to make small changes herself.

 ## Technologies
 - HTML